-Mark Sheridan is Audit Partner with leading Chartered Accountants Hanrick Curran in Brisbane.
-He has a Bachelor of Commerce (Honours) and is a Fellow of the Institute of Chartered Accountants in Australia.
-He is also an Associate with the Australian Institute of Management.
+Mark Sheridan OAM is a Partner with leading business advisory firm Mazars in Brisbane.
+He has a Bachelor of Commerce (Honours) and is a Fellow of Chartered Accountants Australia and New Zealand.
+He is also a Fellow of the Institute of Managers and Leaders and a member of the Australian Institute of Company Directors.

 He was appointed a Director of the Prevent Blindness Foundation in 2003 and Chairman of the Foundation from April 2011.